kieran1234lol/Playboi-Carti-Simulator/README.md

 # Playboi-Carti-Simulator
-Selling this for 100 dollars
+## Selling this for 100 dollars
+Please buy this I need money